AEADataEditor/aeadataeditor.github.io/_pages/resources.md

     btn_label: "Go to ICPSR"
     btn_class: "btn--primary"
   - title: "Code resources"
-    excerpt: 'Much useful code - for researchers starting new projects, or those just about to submit - can be found on the Data Editor Github.'
+    excerpt: 'Much useful code - for researchers starting new projects, or those just about to submit - can be found on the [AEA Data Editor Github](https://github.com/AEADataEditor/).
+We keep our own code there, including the [evaluation template](https://github.com/AEADataEditor/replication-template).'
     url: "https://github.com/AEADataEditor/"
     image_path: /images/github-frontpage.png
     btn_label: "Go there now"